vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 >
 > [*(from Wikipedia)*](https://en.wikipedia.org/wiki/Partial_application)

-Even though they are two separate concepts, *partial application* is very similar to *currying*.
+Despite them being two separate concepts, *partial application* is very similar to *currying*.
 Even though I couldn't find a formal confirmation anywhere, I believe that thinking about *partial application* as a "generalized form of *currying*" can be helpful: instead of binding one argument and getting $arity - 1$ unary functions back, we can bind $n$ arguments at once and get another *partially-applicable* function with $arity - n$ arity.

 Imagine we had add a `partial_add3` function which allowed *partial application* to sum three numbers: